Nukesor/sticker-finder/README.md

     english - Only english sticker sets and tags international - Get sticker sets from all all languages. toggle_deluxe - Only get the very best sticker packs.
-(Restricts the search drastically)
+(Restricts the search drastically) forget_set - Forget all usages of a sticker pack. donations - Show information on donations

 ## Dev commands